 You will be absent at work or school alleging not feeling well.
 Other complications include the desire to remain isolated and frequent thoughts and attempts of suicide.

 Physicians have developed special skills for use in the diagnosis of bipolar disorder.
 The most effective diagnosis for bipolar depression involves an open and detailed conversation with an expert.
 They will inquire about the changes in your moods coupled with your reactions such as unusual irritability, increased energy and sleep disorders.

-The doctors may do tests to check your abilities to comprehend things, reason and express yourself.
-A psychiatrist will seek more details about any member of your family who suffered mental related sicknesses including bipolar depression.
+The doctors may do tests for manic depression to check your abilities to comprehend things, reason, and express yourself.
+A psychiatrist will seek more details about any member of your family who suffered mental-related sicknesses including bipolar depression.

 Information like the severity of the symptoms and duration are noted down to assist in the evaluation and the mode of treatment to apply.